Harmonic fields and the mechanical response of a cellular monolayer to ablation: Results

 \subsection{Scalar stress potentials of ablated monolayers}

-Derivatives of the rotated force potential $\mathsfbf{h}$ are shown in Fig.~\ref{fig:derivatives}, for equilibrium monolayers with zero, one and two holes.
-Divergences of $\mathsfbf{h}$ (rows 1 and 2, including cocurls) are associated with the isotropic component of the stress field; the divergences show consistent (but heterogeneous) patterns of isotropic stress (over cells and over triangles) across the monolayer.
-Curls of $\mathsfbf{h}$ (rows 3 and 4, including codivs) capture couple stresses.
-Small variations between columns 1 and 2 in Fig.~\ref{fig:derivatives} (and between columns 3 and 4, and 5 and 6) arise primarily from the non-orthogonality of edges and links in the primal and dual networks.
-Variations between rows 1 and 2 (and between rows 3 and 4) arise primarily because derivatives of a common underlying field are mapped onto either cells or the triangles associated with vertices.
+Derivatives of the rotated force potential $\mathsfbf{h}$ are shown in Fig.~\ref{fig:Figure7Derivatives}, for equilibrium monolayers with zero, one and two holes.
+Divergences of $\mathsfbf{h}$ (columns 1 and 2, including cocurls) are associated with the isotropic component of the stress field; the divergences show consistent (but heterogeneous) patterns of isotropic stress (over cells and over triangles) across the monolayer.
+Curls of $\mathsfbf{h}$ (columns 3 and 4, including codivs) capture couple stresses.
+Small variations between 1 and 2 in Fig.~\ref{fig:Figure7Derivatives} (and between rows 3 and 4, and 5 and 6) arise primarily from the non-orthogonality of edges and links in the primal and dual networks.
+Variations between columns 1 and 2 (and between columns 3 and 4) arise primarily because derivatives of a common underlying field are mapped onto either cells or the triangles associated with vertices.

 The condition for individual cells to experience zero net force is $\mathrm{curl}^c\,\mathsfbf{h}=\mathsf{0}$.
 The condition for the monolayer to experience zero net isotropic stress (because it is under zero external load) is for the integral of $\mathrm{cocurl}^c\,\mathsfbf{h}$ to vanish (by (\ref{eq:hderiv}), this is $2\sum_i A_i P_{\mathrm{eff},i}=0$).
-Both conditions are comfortably satisfied in computations (Fig.~\ref{fig:derivatives}; Table~\ref{tab:integrals}), showing that monolayers are equilibrated.
-Each derivative has an analogue on the dual network: integrals of $-\mathrm{div}^c\,\mathsfbf{h}$ and $-\mathrm{codiv}^c\,\mathsfbf{h}$ deviate slightly from zero, which we attribute to non-orthogonality. $\mathrm{curl}^v\,\mathsfbf{h}$ in Fig.~\ref{fig:derivatives} reveals weak couple stresses at internal vertices; its representation on the primal network ($\mathrm{codiv}^v\,\mathsfbf{h}$) is also non-zero.
+Both conditions are comfortably satisfied in computations (Fig.~\ref{fig:Figure7Derivatives}; Table~\ref{tab:integrals}), showing that monolayers are equilibrated.
+Each derivative has an analogue on the dual network: integrals of $-\mathrm{div}^c\,\mathsfbf{h}$ and $-\mathrm{codiv}^c\,\mathsfbf{h}$ deviate slightly from zero, which we attribute to non-orthogonality. $\mathrm{curl}^v\,\mathsfbf{h}$ in Fig.~\ref{fig:Figure7Derivatives} reveals weak couple stresses at internal vertices; its representation on the primal network ($\mathrm{codiv}^v\,\mathsfbf{h}$) is also non-zero.